All Episodes

 So it's pretty interesting to watch this get into the way of politics.

-I don't think, my opinion, the NFL, I think most people tune in because they want to see a great game.
+I don't think, in my opinion, the NFL, I think most people tune in because they want to see a great game.

 And I actually think it's such a great example that they set for a lot of kids in the country.

-I don't I didn't like the socks that Colin Kaepernick was wearing or his support of regimes that I don't support, like Castro, his anti-cop socks that he was wearing.
+I didn't like the socks that Colin Kaepernick was wearing or his support of regimes that I don't support, like Castro, his anti-cop socks that he was wearing.

-I don't like his positions on the issues, and I don't think that my own personal opinion is that he's been an effective messenger by doing those things.
+And I don't think that my own personal opinion is that he's been an effective messenger by doing those things.

 But on the other hand, he can do whatever he wants, but teams also can do whatever they want here.